 First thing’s first, you need to have a solid understanding of your business.
 That doesn’t just mean knowing the ins and outs of your financials or being able to recite your website copy in your sleep.
 Instead, you need to have deep knowledge of your business from your customer’s point of view.

-Get out a notepad and pen and jot down exactly what you offer to your customers.
+Jot down exactly what you offer to your customers.
 What problems do you solve for them or what challenges do you address?
 Why should people buy from you instead of your competitors?
 What sets you apart?

 Who actually benefits the most from your product or service?
 When it comes to this question, you need to be honest with yourself.
 It’s not enough to determine who you want to benefit most—you need to identify who is actually finding value in your offerings right now.